choueric/kbdashboard/README.md

 The options below are globel:
 ```
 editor  : Specify text editor which will be invoked when 'edit' command is executed.
 current : Current profile index.
-If no speficy profile in 'make' and 'config' command,
+If no speficy profile in 'build' and 'config' command,
           this index profile will be used.
 ```